chris-wood/chris-wood.github.io/_drafts/protoccn.md

 Most CCN applications I've seen or written so far go something like this:

 1. Producers listen for interests with a particular prefix.
-Upon receipt of such an interest, some callback function is invoked to generate or obtain the data.
+They invoke some callback function which generates or obtains the data when they receive an interest with that particular prefix.
 The data is then put in the payload of a content object and sent back to the network.
 2. Consumers issue interests to the network for specific prefixes to get data.
 Most of these calls are blocking.